luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/03-social-movements.md

 Just prior to the Fall, Ultimate Security fell under international investigation for war crimes and human rights violations.
 Bhattacharya relocated his headquarters to a station called Struggle, which allowed him to avoid Earth-based authorities and gave the Ultimates a community to call their own.
 After the Fall, though Struggle was lost to the TITANs, Ultimate mercenaries found themselves in high demand.
 They achieved system-wide notoriety when Go-nin hired them to overrun exhuman forces on Eris and seize control of the Discord Gate.

 Ultimate communities are highly stratified and built around personal achievement.
 They take literally the Confucian belief of strength from the bottom up: strong individuals make strong communities, and strong communities make strong states.
-However, their members increasingly buy into Bhattacharya's myth-making and cult of personality, strict meritocratic beliefs, and derision of lesser transhumans as "genetrash."
+However, their members increasingly buy into Bhattacharya's myth-making and cult of personality, strict meritocratic beliefs, and derision of lesser transhumans as “genetrash.”
 Ultimate mercs increasingly show their willingness to cross ethical lines and engage in war crimes.

 <!-- CLEANED blockquote -->